Phleger Estate: Trails

 There are several hiking trails through the park, access is limited to hikers and equestrians (on some trails).
 The trails are marked with unique trail signs and pass through a mix of second growth redwood forests and oak woodlands.
 In the lower elevations of the park the Miramontes Trail follows West Union Creek.
 The Lonely Trail climbs steeply from the valley to Skyline Boulevard.
 Wildlife in the park includes a variety of birds, Banana slugs, and the Coast Range Newt.

 The park is bounded to the north by San Francisco watershed land, to the west by Skyline Blvd (CA Highway 35), and to the south by Huddart County Park.
 The area east of the park is private property and is off limits to hikers.
 Access to the trails is from the parking area in Huddart County Park (off Kings Mountain Road).
 There is park access via a trailhead on Skyline Blvd.

-As of 2025, the Phleger Estate has been renamed to "Mountain Meadow" and is now for sale.